patrick-kidger/jaxtyping/FAQ.md

 Some tooling in the Python ecosystem assumes that only the latter is true, and will throw spurious errors if you try to use a string just as a string (like we do).

 In the case of `flake8`, at least, this is easily resolved.
 Multi-dimensional arrays (e.g. `f32[Array, "b c"]`) will throw a very unusual error (F722, syntax error in forward annotation), so you can safely just disable this particular error globally.
 Uni-dimensional arrays (e.g. `f32[Array, "x"]`) will throw an error that's actually useful (F821, undefined name), so instead of disabling this globally, you should instead prepend a space to the start of your shape, e.g. `f32[Array, " x"]`. `jaxtyping` will treat this in the same way, whilst `flake8` will now throw an F722 error that you can disable as before.

-## Does jaxtyping work with static type checkers like `mypy`/`pyright`/`pytype`?

-There is partial support for these.
-An annotation of the form `dtype[array, shape]` should be treated as just `array` by a static type checker.
-Unfortunately full dtype/shape checking is beyond the scope of what static type checking is currently capable of.

-(Note that at time of writing, `pytype` has a bug in that `dtype[array, shape]` is sometimes treated as `Any` rather than `array`.
-The other two work fine.)

-## How does jaxtyping interact with `jax.jit`?

-jaxtyping and `jax.jit` synergise beautifully.

-When calling JAX operations wrapped in a `jax.jit`, then the dtype/shape-checking will happen at trace time.
-(When JAX traces your function prior to compiling it.)
-The actual compiled code does not have any dtype/shape-checking, and will therefore still be just as fast as before!

 ## Does jaxtyping use [PEP 646](https://www.python.org/dev/peps/pep-0646/) (variadic generics)?